Trains in Northern Ireland

 Changing Places Facilities

-Portrush and Lanyon Place train stations have Changing Places facilities.
+Portrush, Lanyon Place and the North West Transport Hub train stations have Changing Places facilities.

 Smaller halts on the rail network are not staffed and accessibility differs from location to location.
 Steps and footbridges are not uncommon at these small stations.